 This room imitates the playful learning spaces of classrooms in elementary schools, so that our students are familiar with the environment they will be teaching in one day.
 Here, Elementary Education students prepare for their careers through modular courses and hands-on learning.

 Learn to chart with atlases, maps, weather charts, barometers, anemometers, and more!
 This is where you’ll prepare for off-site field trips and data collection before analyzing and interpreting geographical data.

 Gerry Segger Heritage Collection (Archives)

-Breathe a little easier!
-King's green wall showcases a vibrant pop of fresh greenery and acts as a natural air filter.
-The green wall was a grad gift started by the graduating class of 2016 and funded by students, alumni, and the King’s community.
+Plant life makes any room better!
+The green wall is a gorgeous display of well-cared-for greenery that acts as a natural air filter.
+It was a grad gift started by the graduating class of 2016 and funded by students, alumni, and the King’s community.